(360) 709-4600 workforce@wtb.wa.gov

 WAVE Funding Fact Sheet

 In a time of rising college costs and skilled labor shortages, the Washington Award for Vocational Excellence (WAVE) celebrates top CTE students at Washington high schools and community and technical colleges.
 The scholarship pays for two years of tuition or other expenses for up to 147 awardees each year—three from each Legislative District.
-Students may attend an institution of their choice, as well as registered apprenticeships under a new policy bill.
+Students may attend an institution of their choice.
 This scholarship program has been significantly underfunded since its 2022 relaunch.
 Additional funding is needed to match the rising cost of postsecondary education.

 Health Workforce Planning